 Jesus Is Our High Priest

 A priest is a mediator between God and His people.
 The high priest is the chief of the priests who minister under his authority.
-As it relates to the Jewish religion, only the high priest could enter into the Most Holy Place on the Day of Atonement.
+As it relates to the Jewish religion, only the high priest could enter the Most Holy Place on the Day of Atonement.
 But before he could enter, he had to make the required sacrifice for Himself for his cleansing.
 Once cleansed, the high priest could then offer sacrifices for the people (Leviticus 16).
 Being Chief of all priests, Jesus is our Faithful and Merciful High Priest (Hebrews 2:17).
 Jesus is our once-for-a sacrifice (Hebrews 10:1-18).

 Wisdom of God

 The Bible has a lot to say about wisdom.
-The Bible says that wisdom begins to manifest when we reverence God (Proverbs 1:7).
+The Bible says that wisdom begins to manifest when we revere God (Proverbs 1:7).
 It tells us that wisdom has more value than rubies (Proverbs 8:11).
 The Bible also tells us that Jesus is the wisdom of God to the church.
 But to both Jews and Greeks, Christ is God’s power and wisdom (1 Corinthians 1:24).

 Bread of Life

 Jesus said, “I am the bread of life.
 He who comes to Me shall never hunger, and he who believes in Me shall never thirst ” (John 6:35).
 But exactly what did He mean?
 Bread is a type of food, and food is necessary to sustain life.
-Jesus is both making a claim to His deity, and He is saying that He is the bread that gives life, sustains it, and completely satisfies one’s every desire.
+Jesus is making a claim to His deity.
+He is saying that He is the bread that gives life, sustains it, and completely satisfies one’s every desire.